thisiskyle/sleepy-nvim/README.md

     name = "",

     --- (optional) show the curl command that is created from this job
-    --- in the results page
+    --- in the results buffer
     ---@type boolean
     show_cmd = false,